Parkin Spur-Great River Road

 Further west from Earle, the mound at Parkin was the largest fortified ceremonial mound and population center in the St. Francis River Basin during the Late Mississippian and early protohistoric period (1350-1650).
 It is believed to be the Province of Casqui, visited by Hernando de Soto in 1541.
 The site also includes the restored historic school that served children of African American workers at the Northern Ohio Cooperage and Lumber Company.
 Parkin Archeological Museum State Park is an official Interpretive Center for the Great River Road National Scenic Byway.

-(Click on Web Link for Map)
+(Click on "Visit Website" for Map)